 LeBarge Tropical Cruises

 With dolphin/manatee cruises, sightseeing & nature cruises and the Tropical Sunset Cruise, LeBarge Tropical Cruises has something for everyone.
-The girls and I booked a sunset cruise and as soon as they spotted the palm trees and mermaids on the top deck, they couldn’t wait to board.
+The girls and I booked a sunset cruise and when they spotted the palm trees and mermaids on the top deck, they thought it was the coolest thing ever.

 I had just grabbed a cocktail for myself and snacks for the girls when the musician started playing some of my favorite Jimmy Buffet songs.
 It doesn’t get much better than that.
 The two hour cruise took us along the coast where we gawked at the spectacular mansions (I made a mental note to buy some lottery tickets), spotted dolphins and of course, enjoyed a spectacular sunset!